Back to 123a - Back to content

 Lateral spine in the middle of caudal branch.

-A swimming rather than creeping form, swims on its
+Swimming rather than creeping form, swims on its back.

 (Figures 125a1, 125a2)